dryanez/Famedblog/blog/posts/top-10-famed-mistakes.md

 **Active Learning Techniques:**
 - Teach the concept to someone else
 - Write out explanations in your own words
-- Create common clinical scenarios and work through them
+- Create clinical scenarios and work through them
 - Ask "What if?" questions (What if patient has renal failure?
 What if allergic?)

 ---